holdex/developers/.github/CONTRIBUTING.md

 See <issue_or_pr_url> for details
 ```

-[!TIP]
+> [!TIP]
-The list format not only improves readability but also helps other contributors quickly understand the context by showing the referenced issue/PR titles automatically.
+> The list format improves readability and helps contributors quickly understand the context by showing the referenced issue/PR titles automatically.

 ## Requesting Review